Quantum decay of magnons in the unfrustrated honeycomb Heisenberg model: Model and Methods

 The effective 1QP Hamiltonian in the thermodynamic limit is constructed using the LCE with an inclusion-exclusion principle.
 For each cluster $G$, the reduced effective cluster Hamiltonian $\bar{H}_{\mathrm{eff}}^{\rm 1QP}(G)$ is computed recursively by subtracting contributions from all proper subclusters

 The reduced contributions from all clusters are then embedded back onto the infinite honeycomb lattice.
-For each cluster topology $G$, the sum runs over all inequivalent embeddings
+For each unique cluster topology G, the sum runs over all inequivalent embeddings on the honeycomb lattice

-where the sum runs over all unique cluster topologies and all their inequivalent embeddings on the honeycomb lattice.
 Two embeddings are considered equivalent if they are related by a lattice translation, which reduces the infinite set of all possible embeddings to a finite set of inequivalent ones.
 Order $n = 14$ is reached in the perturbative expansion, with the largest clusters containing up to $n+1 = 15$ bonds.